-1. Introduction
+1 Introduction

 The wide range of applications of mathematical optimization have been recently enriched by the developments in emerging areas such as Machine Learning and Compressed Sensing, where a structure of a model needs to be recovered from some observations.
 Specially designed optimization methods have been developed to handle the new applications that often give rise to large scale, but convex and well structured problems.
 However, in many real-world applications, the objective function is calculated by some costly black-box simulation which does not provide information about its derivatives.
 Although one could estimate the derivatives, e.g., by finite differences, such a process is often too expensive and can produce misleading results in the presence of noise.
 An alternative is to consider methods that do not require derivative information, and such methods are the subject of study in Derivative-Free Optimization (DFO).
-DFO, thus, deals with objects of unknown structure.
-In this paper we propose a reverse relationship between optimization and compressed sensing - instead of using optimization methods for compressed sensing we use the results of compressed sensing to improve optimization methods by recovering and exploiting possible structures of the black-box objective functions.
+In this paper we propose a reverse relationship between optimization and compressed sensing instead of using optimization methods to solve compressed sensing problems we use the results of compressed sensing to improve optimization methods by recovering and exploiting possible structures of the black-box objective functions.